12 Best Beaches on Lake Tahoe

 6. Commons Beach

-This family-friendly beach is one of the best places in Lake Tahoe for a lakeside picnic or barbecue.
-Commons Beach is a four-acre public park featuring plenty of picnic tables and barbecue pits, as well as a large barbecue site for big groups.
+One of the top places to visit in Tahoe City, Commons Beach is the perfect spot for lakeside picnics and outdoor social gatherings.
+This four-acre public park features a family-friendly beach, plus a picnic area with plenty of tables and barbecue pits, as well as a large barbecue site for big groups.

-Commons beach has a small sandy shoreline that's ideal for sunbathing.
+Commons Beach has a waterfront trail that's ideal for nature walks and a small sandy shoreline that's great for sunbathing.
 Beneath the park's shady pine trees is a children's playground surrounded by lawns.

-Right in Tahoe City's downtown area, Commons Beach is well designed for visitors.
-The site has public restrooms and is near many shops, as well as public transit stops.
+Right in Tahoe City's downtown area, Commons Beach is open every day year-round from sunrise until sunset.
+The site has a parking lot and public restrooms.
+Adding to the convenience, there are many shops nearby, as well as public transit stops.

-Just a five-minute drive from Commons Beach is one of Lake Tahoe's most popular lodges, the Granlibakken Tahoe.
-This three-star resort hotel is set in a forested valley and boasts excellent amenities including a spa, yoga space, fitness center, tennis courts, and outdoor swimming pool.
-Accommodations range from single guest rooms to multi-bedroom townhouses, all decorated with alpine flair.
-The hotel has a casual restaurant with a pleasant tree-shaded patio.
+Just a five-minute drive from Commons Beach in a forested valley is one of Lake Tahoe's most popular lodges: the Granlibakken Tahoe.
+This three-star resort hotel boasts excellent amenities including a spa, sauna, hot tub, yoga classes, fitness center, tennis courts, and outdoor swimming pool.
+Accommodations range from single guest rooms and suites to multi-bedroom townhouses, all decorated with alpine flair.
+The hotel has an inviting restaurant with a fire-lit dining room and a pleasant tree-shaded patio.

-For those who prefer a quiet beach, the Zephyr Cove Beach is a good choice.
-The spacious sandy beach extends for one mile, offering plenty of space to relax and enjoy the natural scenery.
+The spacious beach extends for one mile, offering plenty of space to relax and enjoy the natural scenery.
 Beach chairs and umbrellas are available for rent.
+The beach also has a parking lot, public restrooms, a picnic area, snack bars, and a waterfront trail.

-Zephyr Cove is a great place for swimming and other outdoor activities.
+Zephyr Cove draws many visitors for swimming, water sports, picnicking, and other outdoor activities.
 Beach volleyball players can make use of courts, free of charge.

 8. Crystal Bay